 Your email marketing reputation score is the measurement of your email sending practices, and how closely you follow the industry standards and regulations established by the ISPs.

 Your email reputation, also known as sender reputation, is an important thing to monitor as it directly affects how many of your emails get through to your recipients.
 This means how many emails land in your recipients’ inboxes versus how many land in the spam folder or, worse still, bounce back.
+In other words, it can help you identify email deliverability issues.

 Our three tips for building a great email reputation